Who we are

 Our work to support people with mental health problems in their homes is still at the centre of what we do.
 Working with our partners in Bristol, we’re proud that 65% of housing clients moved on successfully to live more independently in 2018/19.

-We work alongside our clients in whatever emotional state they find themselves; working with them at their pace showing them respect at all times, gently acknowledging the possibilities for change.
-Trauma informed, recovery, peer support and coproduction are the four main ways in which we approach our work.
+We work alongside our clients in whatever emotional state they're in; working with them at their pace showing them respect at all times, gently acknowledging the possibilities for change.
+Being trauma-informed, recovery, peer support and coproduction are the four main ways in which we approach our work.

 Psychological, adversity and trauma informed